 Pros of condo living

-- Low or no outdoor maintenance – Typically, you don’t need to worry about things like lawn mowing, gutter cleaning or landscaping.
+- Low or no outdoor maintenance – Typically, you don’t need to worry about things like lawn mowing, cleaning gutters or landscaping.

 - Location – When compared to single-family homes, condo units are often in the middle of the action and close to dining and entertainment.